holdgh/ApeRAG/README.md

 ## Build Docker Image

-This section covers how to build ApeRAG container images and deploy the application.
+This section covers how to build ApeRAG container images.
 It's primarily for users who need to create their own builds or deploy to environments other than the ones covered in "Getting Started".

 ### Building Container Images